OneIdentity/SafeguardDevOpsService/README.md

 The Safeguard Secrets Broker for DevOps provides ways to monitor the password events and trouble shooting.
 This funcitonality can be found under the system menu.
 To access the system menu, select the cog icon in the upper right-hand corner of the browser window.
 The system menu contains several options such as restarting the Safeguard Secrets Broker for DevOps, deleting the current configuration which resets the system to the default state as well as downloading the system log and viewing the password event history.

-- To trouble shoot issues that may arise, select the Download Log option from the System Menu.
+* To trouble shoot issues that may arise, select the Download Log option from the System Menu.
 The system log will provide details about a system issue or error that may have occured.
-- To view the password events, select the View Monitor Event History option from the System Menu.
+* To view the password events, select the View Monitor Event History option from the System Menu.
 The Monitor Events will appear which contains a list of the password events that have taken place since the system was last started.
 These events are only stored in memory which means that each time that the Safeguard Secrets Broker for DevOps is restarted, the list will be cleared.

 ![SafeguardDevOpsService](Images/SafeguardDevOpsServiceMonitorEventsList-1.PNG)

+### Multiple Plugin Instances

+(Document the multiple plugin instances here)

+* Each plugin can have multiple instances
+* Each instance is independent although they share code
+* Allows a plugin to push or pull credentials from multiple vaults of the same type

+### Reverse Flow

+(Document the Reverse Flow functionality here)

+* Allows a third party vault to be the credential source
+* SPP is the backing vault
+* Allows credentials to be synced between various other downstream vaults *

 ### Using the REST API

 1. There are two different certificates that Safeguard Secrets Broker for DevOps needs in order to function properly.
-    - The first certificate is the web service SSL certificate.
+    * The first certificate is the web service SSL certificate.
 A default self-signed SSL certificate was create when Safeguard Secrets Broker for DevOps was launched for the first time.
 This certificate can be replaced with your own server authentication SSL certificate if desired.
 This is optional.
-    - The second certificate is a client authentication certificate which will be used to create the SPP certificate user and A2A registration.
+    * The second certificate is a client authentication certificate which will be used to create the SPP certificate user and A2A registration.
-    - Both of these certificates with their corresponding private keys can be generated outside of Safeguard Secrets Broker for DevOps and uploaded in PFX format or Safeguard Secrets Broker for DevOps can generate a private key and CSR which can be signed and uploaded.
+    * Both of these certificates with their corresponding private keys can be generated outside of Safeguard Secrets Broker for DevOps and uploaded in PFX format or Safeguard Secrets Broker for DevOps can generate a private key and CSR which can be signed and uploaded.
 1. Install a client certificate and private key - Since the web service SSL certificate is optional, only the steps for creating the client certificate will be described here.
 A similar procedure can be used to generate and upload the web service SSL certificate.
-    - Navigate to and call: `GET /service/devops/Safeguard/CSR` with the certificate type `A2AClient`.
+    * Navigate to and call: `GET /service/devops/Safeguard/CSR` with the certificate type `A2AClient`.
 An optional certificate size and subject name can be provided.
-    - Sign the CSR to produce a public certificate.
+    * Sign the CSR to produce a public certificate.
-      - KeyUsage - DigitalSignature, KeyEncipherment.
+      * KeyUsage - DigitalSignature, KeyEncipherment.
-      - ExtendedKeyUsage - ClientAuth.
+      * ExtendedKeyUsage - ClientAuth.
-    - Navigate to and call the `POST /service/devops/Safeguard/ClientCertificate` with the JSON body.
+    * Navigate to and call the `POST /service/devops/Safeguard/ClientCertificate` with the JSON body.

     ```json
     {